honig-lab/ZEPPI/README.md

 - [**HMMER**](http://hmmer.org/) to make multiple sequence alignments for sequence homologs of a query sequence
 - [**HH-suite**](https://vogdb.org/research/hh-suite) to search for protein sequences similar to a query sequence in protein sequence databases

+The install time varies but typically should not exceed 30 minutes.
+This program has been tested on MacOS 12.6.7 and 13.4.1, Springdale Linux 7.9 (Verona), and Rocky Linux 8.5 (Green Obsidian) with bash-4.4.20, python-3.9.7, numpy-1.23.4, biopython-1.79, numba-0.56.2, scipy-1.9.1, and pandas-1.5.0.

 ## Run ZEPPI with examples

 ### Step 1.
 Download ZEPPI